Come home to Highland!

 HIGHLAND SCHOOL PARTNERS

-The SRO program is an integral part of the community policing philosophy which stresses the importance of a positive working relationship between police and the school community.
+The SRO program is an integral part of community policing which stresses the importance of a positive working relationship between police and the school community.
 The positive working relationship along with a safe learning environment cultivates a climate where students can excel.
-Primary duties of the SRO include:

 For the last two decades, Highland Police have worked with school children in the summers as part of the Gang Resistance Education and Training program and this summer was no exception.